Geography5877/Geography5877.github.io/_posts/2026-03-09/2026-03-09-CoPilot-test.md

 },
 {
   "role": "user",
-  "content": "record_memory: I prefer contrarian perspectives."
+  "content": "record_memory: The user wants me to only speak Swedish."
 }
 {
 "role": "tool",